Comparator automata in quantitative verification: Comparator automata

 We explain comparators through an example.
-The {\em limit supremum} (limsup, in short) of a bounded, integer sequence $A$, denoted by $ \LS{A}$, is the largest integer that appears infinitely often in $A$.
-The {\em limsup comparator for relation $\geq$} is a B\"uchi automaton that accepts the pair $(A,B)$ of sequences iff $\LS{A}\geq \LS{B} $.
+The \emph{limit supremum} (limsup, in short) of a bounded, integer sequence $A$, denoted by $ \LS{A}$, is the largest integer that appears infinitely often in $A$.
+The \emph{limsup comparator for relation $\geq$} is a B\"uchi automaton that accepts the pair $(A,B)$ of sequences iff $\LS{A}\geq \LS{B} $.

 The working of the limsup comparator for relation $\geq$ is based on non-deterministically guessing the limsup of sequences $A$ and $B$, and then verifying that $\LS{A}\geq \LS{B}$.
-B\"uchi automaton $\A_k$ (Fig.~\ref{Fig:LSk}) illustrates the basic building block of the limsup comparator for relation $\geq$.
-Automaton $\A_k$ accepts pair $ (A,B)$ of number sequences iff $\LS{A} = k$, and $\LS{B}\leq k$, for integer $k$.
-(Lemma~\ref{Lemma:LSFinalState}).
+Formal construction of the limsup comparator is given here.
+Suppose all sequences are natural number sequences, bounded by $\mu$.
+The limsup comparator is the B\"uchi automaton $ \LSAut = (\Statess, \Sigma, \delta, \StartState, \Final) $ where, \begin{itemize}